Blur (video game): Multiplayer

 The game can be played with up to four players in split screen, and can be taken online for a maximum of 20 players over the internet, or over LAN in the PC, Xbox 360, and PlayStation 3 versions.
 In a custom game, options can be set before each match that determine the layout of power-ups, car classes, number of laps, and the car to race.
 A match type called "World Tour" is essentially a quick play option for players who want to jump into a match.
 Here, every player is given a random car and thrown into a random series of courses with a standard ruleset.
 Multiplayer also offers "Team Racing" mode.
 Two teams (Alpha & Omega) can put themselves head to head either publicly or private.
 During races, each player accumulates points for their finishing position.
 While in team racing, powerups will not affect the player's own team members with the exception of Shock.
 Players can send a racing challenge to an online friend.
 If the second player beats the time, they can send the updated challenge back.
 These challenges go back and forth until one person concedes.
 Players can also use the Share button, and post their achievements to Twitter and Facebook.

 Development

 A trailer and tips video for the game on Xbox Live mentioned a feature that never made it to the final game.
 The feature, called "double tap", was meant to allow a player to combine several powerups of the same type for a more powerful effect, by double tapping the special power use button.
 The video was removed near the release of the game and little, if any, mention of the feature, seems to have been made again.
 The "double tap" feature was not present in the free multiplayer demo of the game offered on Xbox Live.

+Cut content

+Blur was officially announced by Activision in May 2009 as Bizarre Creations' first major project following their acquisition by the publisher.
+Having spent years developing the Project Gotham Racing franchise, the studio aimed to create a new experience that combined the realistic driving mechanics of traditional racing simulators with the fast-paced, item-based combat typically found in kart racers.

+During the development process, the team faced significant challenges regarding car licensing.
+Because Blur heavily featured vehicular combat and explosions, several real-world automobile manufacturers were initially hesitant to allow their licensed vehicles to be depicted taking severe visual damage.
+To test the game's servers and balance the power-ups, Activision launched a public multiplayer beta for the Xbox 360 in March 2010 before the official release.